harsh2595/node-ecs-app/README.md

 Copy
 Edit
 { "status": "UP" }
-Used by ECS/ALB to determine if the container is healthy.
+This is used by ECS/ALB to determine if the container is healthy.